XsLangley/CoCoS-AAAI2022/README.md

 1. Pre-train GCN on Cora: `python --dataset cora --model GCN`.
 2. Enhance GCN with CoCoS: `python --dataset cora --model GCNCoCoS --lr 0.05`.

-Step 1 will will create a folder `GCNCoCoS_ori` under `./exp/` to store all experimental results, including hyperparameters, accuracies and model parameters.
+Step 1 will will create a folder `GCN_ori` under `./exp/` to store all experimental results, including hyperparameters, accuracies and model parameters, etc.
-Step 2 will create a folder `GCN_ori` under `./exp/` to store all experimental results, including hyperparameters, accuracies and model parameters.
+Step 2 will create a folder `GCNCoCoS_ori` under `./exp/` to store all experimental results, including hyperparameters, accuracies and model parameters, etc.

 ### Directory Tree
 ```